 - Causes of the Crosti-Gianotti syndrome include:

-- It affects children aged between 6 and 12 months.
+- It affects children aged between 6 and 12 months - females more than males.
 There may be clusters and a preceding upper respiratory tract infection is not uncommon.

-- A profuse eruption of dull red spots develops over 3 or 4 days.
+- A profuse eruption of dull red spots develops over three or four days.
 They appear first on the thighs and buttocks, then on the outer aspects of the arms and finally on the face, often in an asymmetrical pattern.
-Diagnostic criteria are yet to be firmly established.

 - The spots are 5-10 mm in diameter and a deep red colour.
 Later they often look purple, especially on the legs, due to leakage of blood from the capillaries.
 They may develop fluid-filled blisters.